wordofwarning/wordofwarning.org/current/2015-emergency/index.md

 *Presented by* Word of Warning, STUN + Z-arts

 ###Saturday 3 October 2015, ???12noon-10pm.
 Free
-**Manchester's sixteenth free micro-marathon of the bizarre + the beautiful pops up throughout the cavernous realms of Z-arts — drop in for just ten minutes or stay for the full ten hours…**
+**Manchester's sixteenth free micro-marathon of the bizarre + the beautiful pops up throughout the cavernous realms of Z-arts — drop in for just ten minutes or stay for the full ???ten hours…**

 From gallery to theatre, changing room to basement, Z-arts will reverberate with some twenty-nine individual shows in our *fifteenth* performance lucky-dip, happening this year under one roof… Your chance to sample the different — all for free, featuring (*participating artists subject to change*):

 **N.B.** ??Primarily an adult event, Emergency 2015 runs from ??12noon to 10pm; ??from 3pm onwards we *advise* that work may not be suitable for under 18s.